Advanced Oxidation Process for Swimming Pools

 • Combination of UV and Ozone Technologies: HydraPure uses both UV light and ozone to produce hydroxyl radicals, which are highly effective at oxidizing and eliminating contaminants in pool water.

-• Enhanced Water Clarity: The dual-action system ensures that the water remains crystal clear by breaking down organic and inorganic pollutants.
+• Enhanced Water Clarity: The dual-action system keeps water crystal clear by breaking down organic and inorganic pollutants.

 • Continuous Sanitation: HydraPure continuously sanitizes the pool water, reducing the reliance on traditional chemicals and ensuring a safer swimming environment.